Labour movement of Singapore: 1955 Singapore Traction Company (STC) strike

 This 142-day strike paralysed the public bus system.
 While the grievances were over low pay, the British ownership of the STC fuelled the anticolonial sentiments of the workers.

 1960 Singapore Glass Factory strike

 On 28 August 1960, 600 employees of Singapore Glass Manufacturers Co Ltd went on a strike that lasted 73 days due to disagreements between Singapore Glass Manufacturers and its employees.

 1980 Singapore Airline Pilots' Association industrial action

-In October 1980, Singapore Airlines' (SIA) flight crews began a work-to-rule which was organised by executive council of the Singapore Airline Pilots' Association (SIAPA) after disputes with SIA over a series of claims.
-The industrial action was ruled illegal for allegedly failing to ballot members to start the industrial action.
-With the Ministry of Labour and the NTUC failing to bring a stop to the industrial action, Prime Minister Lee Kuan Yew intervened in the industrial action with the result of fifteen ex-co members were charged and convicted.
-SIAPA was deregistered with a new union being created to replace SIAPA.
+In October 1980, Singapore Airlines' (SIA) flight crews began a work-to-rule which was organised by executive council of the Singapore Airline Pilots' Association (SIAPA) after disputes with SIA over a series of claims and wage demands.
+The industrial action was ruled illegal for failing to ballot members to start the industrial action.
+With the Ministry of Labour and the NTUC failing to bring a stop to the industrial action, Prime Minister Lee Kuan Yew personally intervened in the industrial action and summoned the leaders behind the strike to the Istana, with the result of fifteen ex-co members were charged and convicted.
+SIAPA was deregistered with a new union, the Air Line Pilots' Association Singapore (ALPA–S), being created to replace SIAPA.